-There are many opportunities for fellows after they complete their service year, including opportunities within Denver Math Fellows and Denver Literacy Fellows to become a Lead Fellow or Assistant Coordinator.
+There are many opportunities for fellows after they complete their service year, including opportunities within Denver Math Fellows and Denver Literacy Fellows to become a Lead Fellow.
 More information about these positions will be provided during your service year.

 In addition to this, we also partner with a number of organizations to connect fellows with opportunities after their service year.
 These partnerships are with alternative certification programs in Denver Public Schools (DPS), charter management organizations and other service organizations.
 Information about opportunities with these organizations will be available at summer institute and distributed via email during the year.

 Program overview: STR is a residency-based program for students who are in their senior year of a teacher preparation program at a partnering university.
 Residents complete their program requirements by working in a DPS classroom alongside a mentor teacher for an entire academic year.
 Structure: One year clinical learning experience with weekly seminar sessions to support developments.
 Weekly classes to complete coursework for Culturally and Linguistically Diverse Endorsement.
 Learn more about STR!

 Teach For America recruits remarkable and diverse individuals to teach for at least two years in 1 of 52 low-income communities across the country (including Denver!).
 TFA corps members teach all subjects from Pre-K-12th grade, including Special Education and Spanish as well as core subjects.
 Corps members earn full salaries, state teaching certification, AmeriCorps benefits, and have the option of simultaneously pursuing a Master’s degree.
 After two years in the classroom, TFA alumni continue their leadership as classroom teachers, administrators, policy makers, non-profit leaders, and more.
 One-third of the 2015 TFA corps joined as professionals with post-college work experience, and thousands of applicants were AmeriCorps alums.
 Visit www.teachforamerica.org for more info.